briankelley/atlas-voice-training/README.md

 This project exists because training OpenWakeWord models in 2026 is a dependency nightmare.
 The training pipeline requires PyTorch 1.13.1, TensorFlow 2.8.1, and dozens of other packages pinned to 2022-era versions that have since aged out of compatibility with modern Python.
 The `train.sh` script in this repo documents every fix discovered through days of debugging.
 The Docker image freezes the working environment of openWakeWord to commit 368c037 (main on February 1, 2026).

-tl;dr I didn't want to say "Hey Jarvis" to my computer.
+tl;dr I didn't want to say "Hey Jarvis" to my computer and the original openwakeword training process wasn't actively maintained.
+I fixed it.

 ## Objective